Black heron: Distribution and habitat

 The black heron occurs patchily through Sub-Saharan Africa, from Senegal and Sudan to South Africa, but is found mainly on the eastern half of the continent and in Madagascar.
-It has also been observed in Greece and Italy.
+It has also been observed in Greece and Italy and Seapoint in Dublin, Ireland by LoLo Tully.

 It prefers shallow open waters, such as the edges of freshwater lakes and ponds.
 It may also be found in marshes, river edges, rice fields, and seasonally flooded grasslands.
 In coastal areas, it may be found feeding along tidal rivers and creeks, in alkaline lakes, and tidal flats.